VictorEijkhout/make-support-files/README.md

 If the package generates a `bin` directory, set `HASBIN` to something non-null.
 If the bin directory is other than `TACC_PACKAGE_DIR/bin`, set `BINDIR` to the location relative to `TACC_PACKAGE_DIR`.

+By default, shared libraries are built.
+Set `BUILDSTATICLIBS` to nonnull to get static.

 If the `configure` program or the `CMakeLists.txt` is hidden in a subdirectory, for instance `src`, set

 ```